-The Blue Cliff College-Metairie campus is located in a 19,800 square foot two story, stand-alone facility in the Greater New Orleans area.
-There are 10 lecture class-rooms, WiFi wireless network throughout the school, two fully equipped Medical Assisting clinical labs and 1 fully equipped Nursing lab.
-The Nursing lab is equipped with equipment to give the students a good hands-on experience.
-There is a Dental Assisting lab equipped with an x-ray room and equipment to give the students a good hands-on experience.
-The facility also houses a break room/lounge area for students, a lounge area for faculty and a Learning Resource Center with Internet-accessible computers, books, videos and periodicals.
-Computers provide access to the EBook Central[TM] online collection of resources.
+Blue Cliff College - Metairie campus, is in 19,800 square feet, two story, stand-alone facility in the Greater New Orleans area.
+There are ten lecture classrooms, a WiFi network throughout the school, two fully equipped medical assisting clinical labs and one fully equipped nursing lab.
+The nursing lab is supplied with equipment to give the students hands-on experience to prepare for entry-level employment in the nursing field.
+The dental assisting lab contains an x-ray room and equipment as utilized in the field to provide hands-on experience.
+The facility houses a break room/lounge area for students, a lounge area for faculty and a Learning Resource Center with internet access computers, books, videos, and periodicals.
+Computers provide access to the E-book CentralTM online collection of resources.
 Instructors have access to LCD projectors and TV/DVD technology in lecture and lab rooms.

-The Blue Cliff College-Metairie - Satellite Campus is located at 3908 Veterans Memorial Blvd., Suite A, Metairie, LA 70002.
-The Campus is located across the parking lot and within walking distance of the Metairie Main Campus, located at 3200 Cleary Ave., Metairie, LA.
-The satellite location has approximately 18,000 square feet.
-The Cosmetology space consist of 3 Cosmetology lecture rooms and 2 labs, a student breakroom which includes computers for student use, a Cosmetology Salon, a reception/waiting area, a Program Chair office, a dispensary, a private restroom, and a storage closet.
-The Esthetician space has 3 lecture rooms and 3 labs.
-The Massage Therapy space has 2 lecture rooms and 2 lab rooms along with a clinic lab space.
-This space consists of a Program Chair office and a student breakroom.
+Blue Cliff College - Metairie, Satellite Campus, is located at 3908 Veterans Memorial Blvd, Suite A, Metairie, LA 70002.
+The campus is within walking distance, across the parking lot, from the Metairie Main Campus, located at 3200 Clary Ave., Metairie, LA.
+The satellite campus is 18,000 square feet.
+The cosmetology program consists of three lecture rooms, two labs, a cosmetology salon, a reception/waiting area, program chair office, dispensary, private restroom, and a storage closet.
+The esthetics program includes three lecture rooms and three labs.
+The massage therapy program includes two lecture rooms, two lab rooms along with a clinic lab space, and program chair office.
+The student breakroom includes computers for student use.